 Our work together for the poorest of the poor is so important.
-You’ll read stories and see pictures of the dramatic impact you’ve made in the day-to-day lives of children and families with disabilities.
+In this annual report, you’ll read stories and see pictures of the dramatic impact you’ve made in the day-to-day lives of children and families living in poverty with disability.

 A Warmer, Brighter World Because of You

 You have helped us make a huge impact this year.
-Just look at some of the things we've accomplish!
+Just look at some of the things we've accomplished!